roubachof/NukeProxy/README.md

 ## Installation

-New!
-There is now a .net 6 version of the proxy targeting `ios` and `mac catalyst`.
+ImageCaching.Nuke supports .NET 9 for `ios` and `maccatalyst` targets

 ### .NET 9 iOS and macOS